 With maiden name: “JSH” for Janell Haven Smith With only husbands surname: “JSL” for Janell Lee Smith

-For same-sex partners, both first initials of partners’ last names are used together as the surname.
-If JLH and WES were same-sex partners, their monograms would be either of the following:
+Same-sex partners can follow any of the rules above.
+If both are keeping their last names, both first initials of partners’ last names are used together as the surname.
+They can also add their first initials on either side of the surname initials.
+So if JLH and WES were same-sex partners, their monograms would be either of the following:

 Rules for creating monograms for children are the same as those for unmarried adults.